ericmartorana/snapmakerconfiguration/DOCUMENTATION.md

 - infill_sparse_density = 10

+- infill_pattern = lines

 The infill density is at 10%.
 It's not the best but okay if you don't need sturdyness.
+The pattern lines seems to be better for skins.

 - speed_travel = 80